-Customers appreciate the Matrix Plus 2-in-1 Robot Vacuum & Mop, especially its mopping capabilities that avoid carpets, overall performance, and ease of use.
-The mapping feature and quiet operation are also well-received.
-However, some customers have concerns about its navigation, battery life, and the functionality of the app, as well as its ability to avoid obstacles.
+Customers praise the Matrix Plus 2-in-1 Robot Vacuum & Mop for its mopping capabilities, overall performance, and ease of use.
+The mapping feature, quiet operation, and vacuuming functionality also receive positive feedback.
+However, some customers have expressed concerns regarding navigation, battery life, and the app's functionality.
+Additionally, a few users noted issues with obstacle avoidance.

 This summary was generated by AI based on customer reviews.